WieeRd/cryptoPAN-rs/README.md

 ### Prerequisites

-Before you begin, ensure you have Rust, OpenSSL installed on your machine.
+Before you begin, please make sure you have Rust, and OpenSSL installed on your machine.

 <!-- ### Installation -->